ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     c.
 Select a key management service instance.

        All {{site.data.keyword.cloudant_short_notm}} environments are encrypted.
 If you would like to use bring-your-own-key (BYOK) encryption with Key Protect, select the Key Protect instance that holds the encryption key from the drop-down menu.
 Otherwise, choose the Automatic disk encryption key (default) option, which means the environment is encrypted with an {{site.data.keyword.cloudant_short_notm}}-managed key.
 In order to BYOK with Key Protect, you must ensure that {{site.data.keyword.cloudant_short_notm}} is authorized to access the selected key management service instance.
-You can manage service-to-service authorizations at any time by visiting **Manage** > **Security** > **Identity and Access** and choosing **Authorizations**.
+You can manage service-to-service authorizations at any time by visiting **Manage** > **Access (IAM)** and choose **Authorizations**.

+       When you configure service-to-service authorizations, remember that the authorization works at the account level, not the resource group level.
+       {: important}

     d.
 Select a disk encryption key.

        Choose the disk encryption key from the drop-down menu that resides in the Key Protect instance that is chosen in the key management service instance parameter.
 If you use the default {{site.data.keyword.cloudant_short_notm}}-managed key option, then this parameter is set to Automatic disk encryption key (default).